Wangys-prog/prPred/README.md

 # <prPred>

-prPred is a tool to to rapidly identify the plant resistance proteins (R proteins)
+prPred is a tool to identify the plant resistance proteins (R proteins)

 ## **Prerequisites**